 Leadership is about changing your mind

-Whether we take our inspiration from the Olympics or the need to feel good on our upcoming summer holiday, we have, it seems, no problem with the idea of continuing our physical development.
+Whether we take our inspiration from the Olympics or Paralympics, famous sport stars and teams or we just want to ‘get fit’, we have, it seems, no problem with the idea of continuing our physical development.

 But it’s hard to imagine an equivalent spur causing people to rush en masse to develop their mental capacity in adulthood.
 We tend to see mental development as something that ends with our education, and react against the “elitist” idea of intellectual or emotional development that might take people beyond their peers.
 When we look at our own mental development, the thought of abandoning our familiar constructs and habits-of-mind discomforts us – we don’t want to be “reprogrammed”.